 Are you planning to surprise your loved ones with a luxurious vacation, or do you want to share the benefits of your World of Hyatt points with them?

-If so, you need to be familiar with the steps on how to transfer your World of Hyatt points to another member.
+If so, you need to be familiar with the steps for transferring your World of Hyatt points to another member.

 The process is easy, and in the following section, we will guide you on the simple steps so you can learn how to do it too.